Russia's war on Ukraine latest: Civilians trapped in battle for salt town | Headlines

 * The ultra-nationalist contract militia Wagner, run by an ally of Russian President Putin, claims to have taken Soledar after intense fighting that it said had left the town strewn with Ukrainian dead. * Moscow has held off officially proclaiming victory.

-* Ukraine has acknowledged Russian advances and said fighting was still fierce in Soledar. * A capture of Soledar, pre-war population 10,000, would be Moscow's most substantial gain since a series of retreats throughout much of the second half of 2022.
+* Ukraine has acknowledged Russian advances and said fighting was still fierce in Soledar. * A capture of Soledar, which had a pre-war population 10,000, would be Moscow's most substantial gain since a series of retreats throughout much of the second half of 2022.

+* Moscow's February invasion of Ukraine, the biggest land war in Europe since World War Two, has resulted in more than 50,000 reports of alleged war crimes, said Ukraine’s top war crimes prosecutor Yuriy Belousov. * The reports of alleged torture by pro-Moscow forces include electric shocks to genitals and other parts of the body, beatings, various forms of suffocation and sexual violence.

 MILITARY * Kremlin-watchers are examining Russia's latest switch of battlefield leadership after Valery Gerasimov, chief of the military's general staff, was unexpectedly given direct command of the invasion.